1974 Kansas gubernatorial election

 The 1974 Kansas gubernatorial election was held on November 5, 1974.
 Republican nominee Robert Frederick Bennett narrowly defeated Democratic nominee Vern Miller with 49.5% of the vote.

 As of 2022, this marks the last occasion in which the following counties have voted Democratic in a gubernatorial election: Clark, Morton, Seward, Stanton, and Stevens.
+This was also the first gubernatorial election for the state of Kansas to elect a governor for a four-year term.

 Primary elections

 Primary elections were held on August 6, 1974.